JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Notes.md

 ## Programming constructs
 Sequencing - code is executed line by line in order

-Branching - a block of code is run if a condition is met
+Branching - a block of code is run if a condition is met, an algorithm makes a choice

 Iteration - a block of code is run a certain number of times or untill a condition is met